Vitae

 MEMBERSHIPS

-American Political Science Association, 2009-Present
+Western Political Science Association, 2022-Present

-ACTIVITIES
+PROFESSIONAL ACTIVITIES

 Treasurer, North Boone Education Association, North Boone Community Unit School District #200, Poplar Grove, Illinois, 2005-2006